 I'm now focused on building our children's 529 plans until the maximum limit.
 With two children or more, it's easy to miss a year or forget to contribute the maximum gift tax limit.
 Therefore, make sure you stay on the ball.

 I view having a 529 plan as a key weapon to combat egregious college tuition inflation.
 A robust 529 plan is also a good hedge against misfortune.
+Just know that having a 529 plan in the parents name counts against you when applying for good financial aid.

 At the end of the day, one of a parent's key responsibilities is to provide their children a solid education.
 Taking things a step further by creating generational wealth with a 529 plan is another benefit.
 It means you've adopted a Legacy Retirement Philosophy to help your descendants succeed.